NREL/OpenStudio-ERI/BuildResidentialHPXML/README.md

 **Geometry: Unit Number of Bathrooms**

 The number of bathrooms in the unit.
-Defaults to NumberofBedrooms/2 + 0.5.

 - **Name:** ``geometry_unit_num_bathrooms``
 - **Type:** ``Choice``